mdrakibhasanrc/Ecommerce-Growth-for-TrendyStyle/README.md

 ### Approach:

   #### Step 1: Data Collection and Analysis:
+   ##### Objective:  Gather and analyze data to identify high-level trends and areas for optimization.

              I) Implemented Google Analytics 4 (GA4) to track user behavior.

              II) Analyzed user funnels and drop-off points in BigQuery.

              II) Built a Looker Studio Dashboard for real-time tracking.

   #### Analyze key metric: